Marcejr117/Hacking-Notes-Writeups/content/Walkthrough/HTB/Support.md

 >[!Example]- Result
 >![[Pasted image 20250224200619.png]]

-- nice we have a valid user, now we can try brute forcing the password
+- When we are on a AD enviroment and we have valid username we can use